 Crime: The crime rate in Marshall Islands is low.
-However, the crime rate is also seeing a steady growth with the rise in population count.
+However, the crime rate is also seeing a steady growth with the rise in the population count.
 Confrontational or violent crimes are rare, though.
 Most crimes involve breakins and property theft.

-Electrical Adapters: The electrical outlets in Marshall Islands require 120 volts and an electrical frequency of 60 Hertz.
+Electrical Adapters: The electrical outlets in the Marshall Islands require 120 volts and an electrical frequency of 60 Hertz.
 If your devices are not compatible with this electrical outlet type, bring an adapter during your travel.

 Marshall Islands Trivia: DID YOU KNOW that the history of Marshall Islands dates back and millennium BC?
 Its first inhabitants were believed to be seafarers or sea to the travelers?